cranci1/Osmium/README.md

-# Cobalt-Pocket
+# Osmium
-A mobile client for the cobalt api
+A mobile client for the cobalt API